MarcusWolschon/osmeditor4android/documentation/docs/tutorials/presets.md

 * _regions_ comma separated list of countries this preset group or item is applicable for
 * _exclude_regions_ if true, invert the meaning of regions
 * _autoapply_ if true (default), allow auto-applying of the item
+* _min_match_ modifies Vespuccis matching algorithm to use the specified number of fixed tag matches instead of expecting all to match